moehriegitt/hob3l/README.md

 an edge, so an edge must have a unique face on each of its sides.
 This restriction will probably not be fixed soon.

-Spheres are not properly implemented yet.
-I want to do them nicely and delay their rendering until they are circles/ellipses in the 2D world, so there is no polyhedron approximation of spheres implemented yet.
-(My 3D constructions rarely ever contain spheres -- I seem to build everything from cubes and cylinders, and occasionally from manually constructed polyhedra.)

 The output STL contains separate layers instead of a single solid.
 This will be fixed in the future.
 For now, if you hit `split` e.g. in slic3r, you'll get hundreds of separate layer objects -- which is not